CredentialsB.Comm., M.Sc., Ph.D. (University of British Columbia)

 A prolific researcher, she has been examining corporate environmental social responsibility practices as well as cross-cultural differences in managerial values and influence tactics around the world.
-Carolyn devotes much of her time to service in her academic community; she has been an Associate Editor for the Academy of Management Learning & Education journal, and a chair of the Academy of Management's Organizations and the Natural Environment interest group.
+Carolyn devotes much of her time to service in her academic community; she has been an Associate Editor for Business & Society and Academy of Management Learning & Education, and a chair of the Academy of Management's Organizations and the Natural Environment interest group.
 She has also been a director of the Organizational Behavior Teaching Society and serves on a variety of academic journal editorial boards.

 Research InterestsCorporate environmental and social responsibility, international management, organizational power and politics, leadership, management education, organizational change and development.